emmajanedrews/base-template/_posts/2017-10-20-winter-is-coming--is-your-home-prepared.md

 **9. Clean your dryer vents.** Making sure this is taken care of on a regular basis will help you prevent fires.

-**10. Schedule a chimney cleaning service and HVAC system maintenance.&nbsp;**These items should be taken care of before winter strikes.
+**10. Schedule a chimney cleaning service and HVAC system maintenance.**These items should be taken care of before winter strikes.
 Preventative maintenance is key, but if you think your HVAC system might need more extensive repairs, hire a professional to help.

-**11. Check and purge your closets.&nbsp;**Look over these areas, as well as your cabinets and garage, for any infrequently used items that you can donate.
+**11. Check and purge your closets.**Look over these areas, as well as your cabinets and garage, for any infrequently used items that you can donate.

 If you have any other questions or would like more information, feel free to give me a call or send me an email.
 I look forward to hearing from you soon.